 When the property is in a gated community that is not constituted as a legal condominium, things tend to be a bit different.
 Many gated communities in Costa Rica have a community well.
 The well normally pumps water to a holding tank and from there the water is distributed to the whole community.
 The well is usually located on a separate property if the zoning allows for subdividing a property that is just large enough to hold the well and the tank.

-In such case, a water easement should be constituted showing the exact location of the well and the tank, the access for maintenance and the water pipe running from the well to the tank and from the tank through the community with connections to each property.
+In such a case, a water easement should be constituted showing the exact location of the well and the tank, the access for maintenance, and the water pipe running from the well to the tank and from the tank through the community with connections to each property.

 A seller’s commitment